elastic/cloudbeat/.buildkite/README.md

 The pipeline generates the following artifacts:

-- **dependencies-CLOUDBEAT_VERSION-WORKFLOW.csv**: This CSV file contains a list of dependencies for the specific version of Cloudbeat being built.
-It helps track the dependencies used in the build process.
+- **dependencies-CLOUDBEAT_VERSION-WORKFLOW.csv**: This CSV file contains a list of dependencies for the specific Cloudbeat version being built.
+It helps track build dependencies.

 - **cloudbeat-CLOUDBEAT_VERSION-WORKFLOW-linux-ARCH.tar.gz**: This tarball includes the Cloudbeat binary and its corresponding csp-policies archive.
 The supported architectures for the artifacts are amd64 and arm64.